 Orlando International Airport is located 9 miles southeast of downtown Orlando.
-The airport has one central landside terminal, divided into sections A and B. The central terminal is connected via trams to four satellite concourses known as Airside 1, 2, 3, and 4.
+The airport has two Terminals, Terminal A and Terminal B, which are connected via monorails to four satellite concourses known as Airside 1, 2, 3, and 4.

-• trams from Terminal A go to airsides 1 & 2; trams from Terminal B go to Airsides 3 & 4
+• Monorails from Terminal A go to Airsides 1 & 2; monorails from Terminal B go to Airsides 3 & 4.

-• security screening occurs prior to boarding trams to the Airside buildings
+• Security screening occurs prior to boarding monorails to the Airside buildings.

 Free Wi-Fi is available throughout the airport.
 In an effort to keep the parks clean, chewing gum is not sold anywhere in the airport or in Orlando theme parks.

-• Public transit from MCO to the city is provided by Lynx bus system.
-Buses can be found on the Ground Transportation Level of Terminal A. Fares are USD 2 per ride with free transfers within 90 minutes.
-The routes to Downtown Orlando are Link 11 and Link 51, which depart every 40 minutes from 05:30 – 00:00 daily (schedules vary).
-The journey takes about 40 minutes.
+Public transit from Orlando International Airport to the city is provided by Lynx bus system.
+Buses can be found on the ground transportation level of Terminal A. Fares are USD 2 per ride with free transfers within 90 minutes.
+The routes to Downtown Orlando are Link 11 and Link 51.
+The journey takes approximately 40 minutes.

-• Disney’s Magical Express offers complimentary motor coach transportation service to all 24 Walt Disney World resort hotels.
-It is located on the B side of the main terminal building.
+Disney’s Magical Express offers complimentary motor coach transportation service to all 24 Walt Disney World resort hotels.
+It is located on Terminal B building.

-• Taxi services are available via the taxi stands on the Ground Transportation Level of both terminals.
-A taxi to downtown Orlando takes about 25-30 minutes and costs approximately USD 35.
+Taxi services are available via the taxi stands on the center of the arrivals level of both terminals.
+A taxi to downtown Orlando takes about 25-30 minutes and costs approximately USD 38-USD 45.

 Drive your luggage right up the terminal door and have your bags taken care of and your boarding pass printed with curbside check-in.
 From there, you can park the car or return it to the hire agency and head straight for security.
 This is offered by selected airlines including American Airlines, Delta, JetBlue (USD 2/bag; paid by credit card), Virgin America, United, and US Airways.
 Curbside check-in times coincide with ticket counter opening times.
 Tips are appreciated by the Skycap porters.